RetroIndieJosh/renpac/game/README.md

     - only use renpy labels if needed in screen actions etc. or run through pure renpy
         - call from renpy or call() from python ends the current instruction in renpy, skipping any further code!
         - also you MUST `return` from a called label, otherwise it continues on to the next! (python has no such issue)
+- for pure python, put EVERYTHING in classes even if it's static
+    - simplifies dependencies and helps the editor recognize symbols
+        - importing global vars or funcs from . will break generator

 ## To Do

 - really only using Ren'py as a dialogue system, input detector, and renderer
     - could write the whole thing in Pygame... or convert to something like SDL2
     - will be better to make this decision sooner rather than later!
+- make this readme more usable and separate sections into standards (contributing?), todo, etc.

 ### Main Iteration